sparkai-corp/slate/source/index.html.md

 Two options exist for obtaining `resolutions` from the SparkAI service.

-* Create the initial `engafgement` request with a webhook URL.
+* Create the initial `engagement` request with a webhook URL.
 The SparkAI service will attempt to `POST` results to the provided URL on any change of `engagement` status.
 * A user can **poll** the `engagement` API endpoint for status and `resolution`.
 This option is always available, even if a webhook URL option was provided.

 The webhook URL should be: